-Is actually true, and quite possible too.
+It is actually true, and quite possible too.
 Half the time it was there staring you right in the face… you are a large part of the edge.
 How you execute your trades, when you choose to play and of course when you don’t!

 You spend more and more time focusing on both the market edges you have, as well as how you actually use them.
 Trading psychology has a whole new meaning all of a sudden.
 The light bulb begins to burn bright like never before…

 This moment of clarity means you now start to see things differently.
-You realise that both you, and all the other trading on Betfair for a living can’t predict where the market will go half the time, let alone all of it.
+You realise that both you and all the other trading on Betfair for a living can’t predict where the market will go half the time, let alone all of it.
 You double down on just one or two strategies that you know have potential, developing your own preferred way of trading.
 It’s important because we’re all unique and some methods suit your trading personality than others.
 Things are going well, confidence begins to grow.
 Now it’s time to cultivate it.

 Each time the market shows you an opportunity you take it.
 When it doesn’t, you do nothing… why would you?

 You have an edge and you’re comfortable with it.
 When the market turns against your edge you don’t get frustrated or angry, you close it out for the loss without a problem.
-After-all you know you’re going to win in the long run.
+After all you know you’re going to win in the long run.
 Trading isn’t personal anymore, which prevents you from making further mistakes!

 The best part…

 It’s ironic as you will have read about things like this, in articles like this.
 Except now you look back at them with a dirty great grin on your face.
-You wasn’t ready the first time you read it, but you are now!
+You weren’t ready the first time you read it, but you are now!

 All that success was cemented in your mind during that split-second in which you took full-responsibility, rather than just paying lip-service to it.